 After the client is done talking, you need to start discussing the details of the meeting.
-Ask them questions, understand their requirements, tell them how you can help.
+Ask them questions, understand their requirements, and tell them how you can help.

 For better understanding, let’s suppose you are an advertisement agency and meeting a real estate developer.
 The developers would like to make more sales and increase social media engagement.
-In this scenario, you can ask them about their target market, and the USP of their projects.
+In this scenario, you can ask them about their target market and the USP of their projects.
 Understanding all these will help you present your company in front of them.

 Present your best

 Remember that communication is a two-way street.
 The whole meeting will be futile if you don’t speak your mind.
 Therefore, after discussing the client’s needs, you need to tell- them how you are best for them.
 However, keep in mind that “Actions speak louder than words.”
 That means, instead of talking about what you can do, show them what you have already done or plan to do.

 For instance, let’s continue the above scenario.
 You can show the real estate developers the advertisements you have already made (whether print or video).
 Or you can share your knowledge with them on how they can launch ad campaigns to achieve their target.
 Share some unique ideas that occurred in your mind while listening to them.
 It will help in building trust.

 All the preparations that you did are for this moment only.
 Therefore, you need to calm yourself and present your work, and it should reflect your knowledge and experience.
 Even if it is your first meeting, it shouldn’t look like one.

 Remember the phrase “fake it till you make it.”
 Be on your best behaviour and show your best ideas and work.
 Be confident about yourself, and the rest will fall into place automatically.